Alabanda

 Alabanda (Ἀλάβανδα) or Antiochia of the Chrysaorians was a city of ancient Caria, Anatolia, the site of which is near Doğanyurt, Çine, Aydın Province, Turkey.

 The city is located in the saddle between two heights.
-The area is noted for its dark marble and for gemstones that resembled garnets.
+The area is noted for its dark marble and for gemstones that resemble garnets.
 Stephanus of Byzantium claims that there were two cities named Alabanda (Alabandeus) in Caria, but no other ancient source corroborates this.

 History

 The Hellenistic theatre of Alabanda (Doğanyurt, Araphisar Mahalle) is located on a natural south-facing hillside.

 According to legend, the city was founded by the Carian hero Alabandus.
 In the Carian language, the name is a combination of the words for horse ala and victory banda.
 On one occasion, Herodotus mentions Alabanda being located in Phrygia, instead of in Caria, but the same city was meant.
 Amyntas, son of the Persian official Bubares and grandson of the Macedonian King Amyntas, received control of the city from King Xerxes I (r.
 486-465 BC).

 In the early Seleucid period, the city was part of the Chrysaorian League, a loose federation of nearby cities linked by economic and defensive ties and, perhaps, by ethnic ties.
 The city was renamed Antiochia of the Chrysaorians in honor of Seleucid king Antiochus III who preserved the city's peace.
 It was captured by Philip V of Macedon in 201BC.
 The name reverted to Alabanda after the Seleucid defeat at the Battle of Magnesia in 190 BC.
-The Romans occupied the city shortly thereafter.